mongodb/leafygreen-ui/packages/tabs/README.md

 **Type:** `number`

-If selected is set, component will behave as a controlled component.
-The value passed here should match the index of the `Tab` component to appear active.
+Sets the currently-selected tab.
+If selected is undefined, the <Tabs> component will behave as an uncontrolled component.

 ### children